rafarez/paiss/README.md

 ## Installation

-This code requires Python 3 and Pytorch 0.4.
+This code requires Python 3 and Pytorch >=0.4.
 Follow the instructions below to install all the necessary dependencies.
+**Scikit-learn is not yet compatible with Python 3.8.
+We recommend downgrading to Python 3.7. **

 ### Linux / MacOS